 The Ombudsman has chosen to appoint executives and non-executives to a unitary, decision-making Board to provide robust governance and assure Parliament of the effectiveness and efficiency of the organisation.

-The core purposes of the PHSO Board are to lead, provide stewardship, and to preserve and build PHSO’s reputation.
+The core purposes of the Parliamentary and Health Service Ombudsman's Board are to lead, provide stewardship, and to preserve and build our reputation.

 The Board’s leadership role is to:

 - constantly shape and reshape the mission and strategy to achieve the vision